pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

     -   Retirement projections (Monte Carlo analysis).
     -   Tax optimization strategy.
     -   Estate planning coordination.
-    -   *Why You Win*: Use your UX background to make this plan *beautiful* and *understandable*, unlike the 100-page PDF blocks others send.
+    -   *Why You Win*: As a **Nielsen Norman Certified UX Researcher**, you will design a plan that is **usable**.
+No 100-page PDF blocks.
+You deliver an interactive, clear, and actionable dashboard that clients actually understand.

 3.  **The "Private Client" Retainer (AUM + Fee)**
     -   **Asset Management**: 1% of AUM (managed by you/custodian).